Thank you for visiting our website.

 Origin of the Technique

-Surgical Indications
+Surgical Indications for surgery

-• Retrogenia with desired basilar advancement.
+• Retrognathia with desired mandibular advancement.

-Technical Variant: Mini Wing Osteotomy
+Technical variant: Mini Wing Osteotomy

 • Preserves the inferior alveolar nerve and reduces the risk of posterior paresthesia.

-Digital Surgical Planning (VSP)
+Digital Surgical Planning (DSP)

-Digital planning enhances both safety and precision:
+Digital surgical planning improves safety and precision:

 • Triaca A., Minoretti R., Merz B.R.
 (2009).
 Mandibular wing osteotomy for the correction of the mandibular plane.
 Int J Oral Maxillofac Surg., 38:1210–1215.